rydmike/flex_color_scheme/README.md

 *FlexColorScheme in Material-2 mode applied to the standard Flutter counter template*

 Not as exciting as the images shown above.
-That is because the basic counter app uses very few features and widgets, so it does not present the results very well.
+That is because the basic counter-application uses very few features and widgets, so it does not present the results very well.

 The included examples contain placeholder user interface to better demonstrate the results.
 The used UI demonstration code in the examples is not relevant to using FlexColorScheme, it is only there to present the results.